-Jurisdiction Dimension of the organizing framework Key findings Pharmaceutical measures used as part of public health strategies Antiviral medications Surveillance and reporting Priority populations Groups at higher risk of exposure Working on a commercial poultry farm (e.g., producers), including seasonal/migrant workers Working with non-commercial or backyard flocks Working with unpasteurized milk products (e.g., milk processing plant worker, cheesemaker) avoid unprotected direct physical contact or close exposure with animals and materials potentially infected or confirmed to be infected with the A(H5N1) virus, including sick birds, carcasses of birds, livestock or other animals, feces or litter, raw milk, and surfaces and water that may be contaminated with animal excretions farmers should wear appropriate personal protective equipment and should receive training in wearing, putting on, and taking off personal protective equipment State health departments are being told to investigate potential human cases of A(H5N1) and should notify the CDC within 24 hours of identifying a case under investigation Symptoms of persons with bird or other animal exposures should be treated with antiviral treatment (oseltamivir) while awaiting laboratory results or with chemoprophylaxis, which can be considered for any person meeting epidemiologic exposure criteria The CDC and the U.S. Department of Health have also published the following guidance documents: What to do if you find a dead bird (e.g., avoid contact with wild or domestic birds that appear ill or have died and call to report sick of dead birds) Preparing food (e.g., eating properly handled and cooked poultry in the U.S.) Get a seasonal flu vaccine to protect from co-infection of seasonal flu and bird flu The CDC and the U.S. Department of Agriculture are undertaking widespread monitoring, which includes case reporting, public health laboratory monitoring, clinical laboratory trends, emergency department functions and a seasonal flu and bird flu
+Jurisdiction Dimension of the organizing framework Key findings livestock or other animals, feces or litter, raw milk, and surfaces and water that may be contaminated with animal excretions o farmers should wear appropriate personal protective equipment and should receive training in wearing, putting on, and taking off personal protective equipment.
+State health departments are being told to investigate potential human cases of A(H5N1) and should notify the CDC within 24 hours of identifying a case under investigation.
+Symptoms of persons with bird or other animal exposures should be treated with antiviral treatment (oseltamivir) while awaiting laboratory results or with chemoprophylaxis, which can be considered for any person meeting epidemiologic exposure criteria. o Antiretroviral treatment works best when started as soon as symptoms begin and can be given soon after unprotected exposure to a sick person with confirmed or probably A(H5N1) virus infection.
+The CDC and the USDA have also published the following guidance documents: o protective actions around wild birds (e.g., avoid direct contact and observe them only from a distance) what to do if you find a dead bird (e.g., avoid contact with wild or domestic birds that appear ill or have died and call to report sick of dead birds) preparing food (e.g., eating properly handled and cooked poultry in the U.S.) get a seasonal flu vaccine to protect from co-infection of seasonal flu and bird flu.
+The CDC and the USDA are undertaking widespread monitoring which includes case reporting, public health laboratory monitoring, clinical laboratory trends, emergency department trends, and wastewater surveillance.
+As of 2 February 2024, 94 California condors have been vaccinated with at least one initial dose of a two-dose HPAI vaccine series as part of a conservation strategy by the U.S. Fish and Wildlife Service's Incident Command Team to help reduce the severity of an influenza infection and minimize the likelihood of mortality.
+All condors are vaccinated by licensed veterinarians of the state.

-Appendix 7: Detailed jurisdictional scan about what is known about public health strategies that contribute to preventing, reducing and mitigating the risk of avian influenza spillover into humans in Canadian provinces and territories
+Appendix 5: Detailed jurisdictional scan about what is known about public health strategies that contribute to preventing, reducing, and mitigating the risk of avian influenza spillover into humans in Canadian provinces and territories